1.1.P.414 Principal carer - disputed care arrangements & abduction

 These provisions are only intended to apply in circumstances where a child is removed from the principal carer's care without any legal authority, for example, abduction, child is missing or a family court order is not being complied with.
 The intention is to allow the person to continue to be treated as a principal carer despite the fact they have lost care of the dependent child, provided the person takes reasonable steps to regain care of the child.

-Act reference: SSAct section 5(15) Principal carer, section 5(17) For the purpose of determining whether a person is the principal carer of a child…, section 5(2) to 5(9) Dependent child…
+Act reference: SSAct section 5(15) Principal carer, section 5(17) For the purpose of determining whether a person is the principal carer of a child …, section 5(2) to section 5(9) Dependent child …

 Policy reference: SS Guide 1.1.D.70 Dependent child